qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 # Adaptive Profile Main Questions

-1. Adaptive Profile as a parametrized family of profiles (so different back-ends can mix and match features) up to some maximum profile?
+1. Enforcing non-termination in program structure or leave to back-ends to enforce non-termination?
-2. Enforcing non-termination in program structure or leave to back-ends to enforce non-termination?
+2. Measurement representation (should it return an i1 directly or leave it void and have a function to read a %Result*)
-3. Extern functions that aren't part of the profile or the instruction set?
+3. LLVM 15 upgrade and opaque pointers?

 # Adaptive Profile